Global Hyperbolicity through the Eyes of the Null Distance: Encoding causality

-\begin{rem}[Alternative approaches and results] In earlier work of Sormani and Vega the important class of warped product spacetimes $I \times_f \Sigma$ with interval $I \subseteq \real$ and complete Riemannian fibers $\Sigma$ was already shown to encode causality \cite[Thm.\ 3.25]{SoVe}.
-It is also easy to see that $\nulld_\tau$ encodes causality if all null distances are realized by piecewise causal curves \cite[Rem.\ 3.22]{AlBu}.
+In earlier work of Sormani and Vega the important class of warped product spacetimes $I \times_f \Sigma$ with interval $I \subseteq \real$ and complete Riemannian fibers $\Sigma$ was already shown to encode causality for certain temporal functions \cite{SoVe}*{Thm.\ 3.25}.
+It is also easy to see that $\nulld_\tau$ encodes causality if all null distances are realized by piecewise causal curves and $\tau$ is locally anti-Lipschitz \cite{AlBu}*{Rem.\ 3.22}.
 It remained an open problem to understand causality encoding in the general case.
 Independently to our approach, Sakovich and Sormani~\cite{SaSo} very recently obtained some results that are comparable to Theorem~\ref{thm:causalityglobal} and Theorem~\ref{thm:causalitylocal}.
 We briefly discuss their setting and how it compares to ours.

-Their local result \cite[Thm.\ 1.1]{SaSo} is formulated for locally anti-Lipschitz generalized time functions and hence by Lemma~\ref{temporalareLaL} extends our Theorem~\ref{thm:causalitylocal}.
-Their global result \cite[Thm.\ 4.1]{SaSo} is formulated for \emph{proper} generalized time functions, requiring that all time slabs $\tau^{-1}([\tau_1,\tau_2])$ with $[\tau_1,\tau_2] \subseteq \tau(M)$ are compact.
-By a result of Borde et al \cite{BDGSS}*{Prop.\ 1} any spacetime admitting a proper generalized time function must be globally hyperbolic.
-Moreover, using results of Budic et al \cite{BILY}*{Thm.\ 1} and Galloway~\cite{Gal}*{Cor.\ 1}, one can show that the Cauchy surfaces must be compact.
-Therefore, our global Theorem~\ref{thm:Cauchytime} is applicable to a wider class of spacetimes while their result \cite{SaSo}*{Thm.\ 4.1} is applicable to a wider class of time functions (even discontinuous ones).
-In Section~\ref{ssec:causalitycount} we show that global hyperbolicity can, in general, not be relaxed. \end{rem}
+The global causality encoding result \cite{SaSo}*{Thm.\ 4.1} of Sakovich and Sormani is formulated for spacetimes with \emph{proper} locally anti-Lipschitz time functions, requiring that all time slabs $\tau^{-1}([\tau_1,\tau_2])$ with $[\tau_1,\tau_2] \subseteq \tau(M)$ are compact.
+The following argument shows that the level sets of a proper time function $\tau$ are (compact) \emph{Cauchy} hypersurfaces and thus the spacetimes that Sakovich and Sormani consider are, in particular, \emph{globally hyperbolic}: Suppose, for the sake of contradiction, that $\gamma$ is an inextendible causal curve on $M$ that does not intersect some $\tau$-level set.
+Without loss of generality, suppose that $[0,1] \in \tau(M)$ and that $\gamma$ intersects $\{\tau=0\}$ but not $\{\tau=1\}$.
+Then the piece of $\gamma$ lying in the compact set $\tau^{-1}([0,1])$ is future inextendible, contradicting the fact that any spacetime with a time function is non-totally imprisoning.
+Hence $\gamma$ must intersect every level set of $\tau$.

+Therefore, our global Theorem~\ref{thm:causalityglobal} is applicable to a wider class of spacetimes (also those having noncompact Cauchy surfaces) while the result \cite{SaSo}*{Thm.\ 4.1} of Sakovich and Sormani is applicable to a wider class of time functions (locally anti-Lipschitz instead of temporal).

+In Section~\ref{ssec:causalitycount} we show that the assumption of Cauchy level sets can, in general, not be relaxed (see Remark~\ref{rem:fcauchy} for a mild trivial extension).
+An example of Sakovich and Sormani \cite{SaSo}*{Ex.\ 2.2} that was constructed to show that noncompact level sets are problematic, in fact also already fails on a much more fundamental level because the spacetime is not globally hyperbolic.